caido/documentation/src/reference/configuration/listening_address.md

 - Launch Chrome via the terminal using `google-chrome --proxy-server=127.0.0.1:8080 --proxy-bypass-list="<-loopback>"`.
 If you customized the listening address/port of Caido - replace the values in the command to match.
 Click [here](https://chromium.googlesource.com/chromium/src/+/HEAD/net/docs/proxy.md#Overriding-the-implicit-bypass-rules) for more information.
 - If you are using the FoxyProxy browser extension: select `Options` and add `<-loopback>` to the `Global Exclude` list.
 - In general, this list can be modified in the proxy settings of different systems/browsers/extensions by supplying `<-loopback>` to the hosts list.
-This input field is usually accompanied with a description that includes key-terms/keywords such as: `except these addresses`, `no-proxy for`, `exclude`, etc.
+This input field is usually accompanied with a title or description that includes key-terms/keywords such as: `except these addresses`, `no-proxy for`, `exclude`, etc.

 #### Use the Firefox Browser: